kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0142 Training centers.md

 \(2\) A program of instruction to meet a specified number of requirements of a program for pilot training, certification, qualification, authorization, or currency; or

-\(3\) A curriculum, or curriculum segment, as defined in subpart Y of part 121 of this chapter.
+\(3\) A curriculum, or curriculum segment, as defined in subpart Y of [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md|part 121 of this chapter]].

 *Courseware* means instructional material developed for each course or curriculum, including lesson plans, flight event descriptions, computer software programs, audiovisual programs, workbooks, and handouts.

 *Evaluator* means a person employed by a training center certificate holder who performs tests for certification, added ratings, authorizations, and proficiency checks that are authorized by the certificate holder's training specification, and who is authorized by the Administrator to administer such checks and tests.

-*Flight training equipment* means full flight simulators, as defined in §1.1 of this chapter, flight training devices, as defined in §1.1 of this chapter, and aircraft.
+*Flight training equipment* means full flight simulators, as defined in [[Volume 1/A Definitions and general requirements/0001 Definitions and abbreviations.md#§1.1   General definitions.|§1.1]] of this chapter, flight training devices, as defined in [[Volume 1/A Definitions and general requirements/0001 Definitions and abbreviations.md#§1.1   General definitions.|§1.1]] of this chapter, and aircraft.

 *Instructor* means a person employed by a training center and designated to provide instruction in accordance with subpart C of this part.